Supergiovane/node-red-contrib-knx-ultimate/README.md

 ![Sample Node](img/readmemain.png)

 Control your KNX intallation via Node-Red!
-Single Node KNX IN/OUT with optional ETS group address importer.
+Single Node KNX IN/OUT with optional ETS group address importer and gateway simulation.
 Easy to use and highly configurable.

 **You can use it immediately!**
 ```javascript